willGraham01/TrawidoksLegacy/scenes/06-halbrook-spring-cave.md

 ---

 Having initiated the Trawidok rite of passage and passed the test in the clearing, the party arrives at Halbrook spring cave on the backs of the spectral horses.
-Here they face another trial that, when completed, will lead them to the woodland spirit's hidden grove.
+Here they face another trial that, when completed, will lead them to the [Woodland Spirit](../characters/woodland-spirit.md)'s hidden grove.

 This scene serves to do the following things: